Dhanush-777x/dotfiles/README.md

 <br>

 ## 🚀 Features
-**Experience the Magic of Customization with gh0stzk's bspwm dotfiles**
+**Experience the Magic of Customization with Beast's bspwm dotfiles**

-<sup>Welcome to the world of limitless customization! gh0stzk's dotfiles for bspwm offer a unique and exciting experience with 18 different themes, each featuring captivating color schemes, styles and personality.
+<sup>Welcome to the world of limitless customization!
+Beast's dotfiles for bspwm offer a unique and exciting experience with 18 different themes, each featuring captivating color schemes, styles and personality.
 Immerse yourself in a visual journey that will transform your workspace in an impressive way.</sup>

 **Change themes on the fly**